 Take a Cooking Class

 If you’ve always wanted to learn how to prepare your own satay chicken or Gado Gado, Ubud is one of the best places to take a cooking class.
 There are so many options and so many good choices to choose from.
-Some classes include a tour of the market or a walk through the rice fields.
+Some classes include a guided tour of the market or a walk through the rice fields.
 Here are some recommendations to help you choose your Ubud cooking class.

 Try Some of the Best Food in Bali